linomp/starlight-express/README.md

 2. **[Learn Github in 20 minutes](https://www.youtube.com/watch?v=nhNq2kIvi9s)** :mortar_board:: github for collaborating on projects, another vital skill.

-After those videos you should know how to contribute to this guide.
+After those videos you should have a github account, and should know how to contribute to this guide.
 Now you can continue.

 ## The Path